STEERING COMMITTEE

 Hamid Ghaemmaghami is executive director of real-estate development for SF State University.
 He previously held similar management responsibilities for the cities of Palo Alto, Oakland and East Palo Alto (Redevelopment Agency) for two decades.
 Working in many diverse communities, he has completed major projects that have benefited the Bay Area.
 Ghaemmaghami has also served on the board of directors of Rebuilding Together Oakland and the Oakland Asian Cultural Center.
 A licensed real-estate broker, he received a Certificate in Real Estate Development from UC San Diego and his MBA from SF State University.

-Emily Leader
+Ezra Leader

 Architectural Consulting from Leddy Maytum Stacy Architects